Chef

 Do you buy your produce and meats at the same place us normal people do, or do you have access to better quality foods through some sort of professional industry network?

-Asked by est15 almost 12 years ago
+Asked by est15 over 12 years ago

 Hello est15, When I worked in the restaurant, I had access to better quality foods at a better price, but only because the restaurant chose and set up accounts with purveyors who had the good stuff.
 Otherwise, I shop at higher quality markets and at the local organic farmers' market close to me.
 Personally, I always pick the good stuff. :)